Course Outline

 Module 6: Reading and Writing Local Data

-In this module, you will learn how to read and write data using transactional file system I/O operations, serialize and deserialize data to the file system, and perform I/O operations using streams.
+In this module, you will learn how to read and write data using transactional file system I/O operations for government applications.
+You will also cover serializing and deserializing data to the file system and reading and writing data using streams.

 Lessons